Mike Hager

 Michael Hager (born November 5, 1962) is an American politician.
-He served as a Republican member of the North Carolina House of Representatives until August 2016 when he unexpectedly resigned to care for his parents.
+He served as a Republican member of the North Carolina House of Representatives until August 2016 when he unexpectedly resigned.
 He represented the 112th district and had served as majority leader since January 2015.

-Mike Hager formerly served on the Rutherford County School Board.
+In late 2019, Hager was appointed to fill an unexpired term on the Rutherford County Board of Education.
+In 2020, he ran for a full term on the board, but was defeated in the Republican primary by retired school administrator Angel King.
+In October 2025, Hager announced his intention to challenge Representative Jake Johnson in the Republican primary in the 113th House District in 2026.